Falls in older adults: Hospital

+Population-based interventions

+Prevention approaches that target the whole population of older people in a particular area are defined as population-based interventions.
+These include policies put in place by governments for vitamin supplementation, maintenance programs to reduce risks in public spaces and homes, public health programs offering exercise classes and sharing resources widely (not just to people identified as being high risk), improving access to gyms (for example allowing seniors to access a gym for free if over a certain age).
+The evidence supporting population-based interventions is weak.
+It is not clear if population-based interventions that improve access to medications or nutritional program are effective.

 Epidemiology

 The incidence of falls increases progressively with age.
-According to the existing scientific literature, approximately one-third of the elderly population experiences one or more falls each year, while 10% experience multiple falls annually.
-The risk is greater in people older than 80 years, in which the annual incidence of falls can reach 50%.
+According to the existing scientific literature, around one-third of the elderly population experience one or more falls each year, while 10% experience multiple falls annually.
+For people over 80, the annual incidence of falls can reach 50%.

 History

 Researchers have tried to create a consensual definition of a fall since the 1980s.
 Tinneti et al. defined a fall as "an event which results in a person coming to rest unintentionally on the ground or other lower level, not as a result of a major intrinsic event (such as a stroke) or overwhelming hazard."

 Economics

 The health care impact and costs of falls in older adults are significantly rising all over the world.
-The cost of falls is categorized into 2 aspects: direct cost and indirect cost.
+The cost of falls is categorized into two aspects: direct cost and indirect cost.

 Direct costs are what patients and insurance companies pay for treating fall-related injuries.
 This includes fees for the hospital and nursing home, doctors and other professional services, rehabilitation, community-based services, use of medical equipment, prescription drugs, changes made to home and insurance processing.

 Indirect costs include the loss of productivity of family caregivers and long-term effects of fall-related injuries such as disability, dependence on others and reduced quality of life.

-In the United States alone, the total cost of falling injuries for people 65 and older was $31 billion in 2015.
-The costs covered millions of hospital emergency room visits for non-fatal injuries and more than 800,000 hospitalizations.
-By 2030, the annual number of falling injuries is expected to be 74 million older adults.